Verbal

 CONDITIONING: WHEN OBEDIENCE BECOMES REFLEX

-Not because they chose to—because their body has learned that this is what happens next.
+You speak. he reacts.
+Not because he chose to—because his body has learned that this is what happens next.

 CLASSICAL CONDITIONING